 In the U.S., we need to recognize what a great thing Bush has done.
 In a Wall Street Journal editorial, "Dissident President:

-George W. Bush has the courage to speak out for freedom.
+George W. Bush has the courage to speak out for freedom.", Natan Sharansky gives Bush the credit he is due:

 "Today, we are in the midst of a great struggle between the forces of terror and the forces of freedom.
 The greatest weapon that the free world possesses in this struggle is the awesome power of its ideas.

 The Bush Doctrine, based on a recognition of the dangers posed by non-democratic regimes and on committing the United States to support the advance of democracy, offers hope to many dissident voices struggling to bring democracy to their own countries.
-The democratic earthquake it has helped unleash, even with all the dangers its tremors entail, offers the promise of a more peaceful world.
+The democratic earthquake it has helped unleash, even with all the dangers its tremors entail, offers the promise of a more peaceful world."

 No comments: